praneetmahindrakar/Hybrid-Speech-Recognition/README.md

 nltk.download('punkt')

 ## How It Works
-Audio Recording
+-Audio Recording
 Clicking the "Record" button triggers a 5-second microphone recording using the sounddevice library.
 The recording is saved locally as output.wav.

-Speech Recognition
+-Speech Recognition
 When the "Recognize Speech" button is clicked, the recorded audio is processed using the Google Web Speech API via the speech_recognition library.
 The audio is converted to text and displayed.

-Text Classification
+-Text Classification
 A Naive Bayes classifier (trained on a small dataset of example phrases) is used to classify the recognized speech.
 Categories include command or question with associated polarity (e.g., command-positive, question-neutral).

-Sentiment Analysis
+-Sentiment Analysis
 The recognized text is passed to TextBlob for sentiment analysis.
 Polarity scores are calculated and categorized as Positive, Neutral, or Negative.

-Dynamic Output Display
+-Dynamic Output Display
 All messages and classifications are shown in real-time within the notebook using ipywidgets and IPython.display.